2 Corinthians 13

 Test yourselves to see if you are in the faith; examine yourselves!
 Or do you not recognize this about yourselves, that Jesus Christ is in you—unless indeed you fail the test?

 (a) Examine yourselves.
 Paul is not saying, “Examine yourselves to make sure you’re still saved.”
 He’s saying, “Examine yourselves and see that Christ is in you.”
-You need to realize that Christ Jesus in you.
+You need to realize that Christ Jesus is in you.
 He is your life.
 One with the Lord you are as righteous and holy as he is (1 Cor.
 1:30).
 You are pleasing and acceptable to God, able to stand, because Jesus makes you so.

 In context, some of the Corinthians had been a bit snarky.
 “Is Paul even an apostle?”
 Paul calls them out.
 “Stop testing me and test yourselves.
 Be who you are in Christ and stop playing the judgment game.”